abalbekov/nbrshell/nbrshell/Readme.md

 # nbrshell
-Set of Jupyter Notebook "cell magic" functions to remotely execute shell script typed in a notebook cell.
+Set of Jupyter Notebook "cell magic" functions to remote execute shell script commands typed in a notebook cell.
 Shell output is streaming back to the notebook.

-Each "cell magic" function has a non-magic equivalent with name ending with "_fn"
+Each "cell magic" has a non-magic equivalent function with name ending with "_fn"

+This package requires paramiko library, which is distributed under GNU Lesser General Public License v2.1

 ---

 ## Package structure :

-    ├── pbrun_as_oracle       │--> connects using paramiko ssh client with password (i.e. no prior keys setup is needed) ├── pbrun_as_oracle_fn    │    Then executes pbrun to switch to oracle user and sets oracle environment according to provided "oracle_sid", then runs provided shell commands.
+    ├── pbrun_as_oracle          │--> connects via paramiko ssh client with a password (i.e. no prior keys setup is needed) ├── pbrun_as_oracle_fn       │    Then executes pbrun to switch to oracle account and sets oracle environment according
+                                 |    to provided "oracle_sid", then runs provided shell commands.

-    ├── pbrun_as              │--> connects using paramiko ssh client with password (i.e. no prior keys setup is needed) ├── pbrun_as_fn           │    Then executes pbrun to switch to another user Then runs provided shell commands.
+    ├── pbrun_as                 │--> connects via paramiko ssh client with password (i.e. no prior keys setup is needed) ├── pbrun_as_fn              │    Then executes pbrun to switch to another user, provided as a parameter.
+                                 |    Then runs provided shell commands.

     ├── exec_shell_script        │--> connects using paramiko ssh client.
-If password is provided, then connects with password ├── exec_shell_script_fn  │    and no prior ssh keys setup is needed.
+If password is provided, then connects with password
+    ├── exec_shell_script_fn     │    and no prior ssh keys setup is needed.
-                                   If password is not provided, then attempts to connect with ssh keys.
+                                 |    If password is not provided, then attempts to connect with ssh keys.
-                                   Then runs provided shell commands.
+                                 |    Then runs provided shell commands.

     ├── exec_shell_script_ssh    │--> connects using local ssh client with previously setup ssh keys.
-    ├── exec_shell_script_ssh_fn │    Useful in cases when paramiko can not connect.
+    ├── exec_shell_script_ssh_fn │    Useful in cases when paramiko will not connect.

     └── nbrshell_common          │--> common functions and variables.
-        └── set_psw                   └--> sets password in memory for use in subsequent executions.
+        └── set_psw              |    └--> set_psw sets password in memory for use in subsequent executions.

 ---